EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Introduction

 The rest of the article is structured as follows: Section \ref{sec:relatedwork} exposes related work to our proposal present in the literature.
 Section \ref{sec:proposal} shows the details of the proposed \proposal model.
 Section \ref{sec:framework} presents our experimental framework.
-In Section \ref{sec:results}, we show and discuss the \proposal's results of the experiments of pruning, feature selection and against efficient CNN pruning methods of the literature.
-Finally, Section \ref{sec:conclusions} draws the main conclusions stemming from our work, and outlines future work departing from our findings.
+In Section \ref{sec:results}, we show and discuss the \proposal's results of the experiments of pruning, feature selection and against efficient CNN pruning methods of the literature. \begin{idea}Moreover, \proposal is tested with different extractor features and with different variations of datasets in this section.
+Section \ref{sec:lessons} follows by summarizing the advantages and drawbacks of our proposal when compared to other pruning approaches. \end{idea} Finally, Section \ref{sec:conclusions} draws the main conclusions stemming from our work, and outlines future work departing from our findings.